GumbyFramework/Gumby/README.md

 More information can be found in the [Wiki](https://github.com/GumbyFramework/Gumby/wiki).

+Our [Google Plus Community](https://plus.google.com/u/0/communities/108760896951473344451) is rapidly growing, we recommend heading over there with any questions you may have or to geek out and discuss the framework and rwd in general.

 Gumby is developed with love by your friends at [Digital Surgeons](http://www.digitalsurgeons.com).

 Gumby has a few dependencies.
 Big thank you to the innovative geniuses behind these awesome technologies.